Fewnity/Xenity-Engine/README.md

 [Xenity Documentation](https://github.com/Fewnity/Xenity-Engine/blob/crossplatform/Doc/README.md)

+I'm planning to work on a new engine, to fix the big problems of this engine.<br>
+So I probably won't add new feature to this engine.
+But Pull request are still welcomed!

 The game engine is a work in progress, so any pull requests are welcome!<br>
 New features, refactor, bug fixes, optimizations or documentations everything is good to take!